haga75/lsd/README.md

-An imitation of linux 'ls' in C# .NET Core.
+An imitation of 'ls' in C# .NET Core.

 Version 0.0.1.
 Lacks most features.
 No error handling.
 Work therapy.